gtolias/tma/README.md

 bash  run_exp_tab2.sh
 ```

-All results of Table 1 in the paper are reproduced by running
+All results of Figure 5 in the paper are reproduced by running

 ```
 bash  run_exp_fig5.sh